Cuh4/AuroraFramework/README.md

 - **OOP-Based** - This framework is entirely OOP-based.
 To apply something to a player, or a vehicle, you must find the player/vehicle object and call a method inside of the object.
 - **Reliable** - This framework is consistently maintained and works extremely well.
 - **Intellisense Support** - This framework utilizes [Lua LSP's](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) annotations feature to provide full intellisense (auto-completion, etc) support.
 Please note that you'll need to have the [Lua LSP extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) and the [Stormworks Lua extension](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi) for intellisense.
+- **Less Work** - This framework handles so much of the tough stuff for you.
+You won't need to create tables to track players, vehicles, and such.
+There are also plenty of helper functions in the framework's libraries that you can utilize.

 ### **Installation**
 Before doing anything, place `src/framework` into your addon's folder.